Learning Objectives:

 1. It-Cleft Sentences (Most Common)

-🔍 Function: Emphasizes a noun, noun phrase, or adverbial.
+🔍 Function: Emphasises a noun, noun phrase, or adverbial.

 2. What-Cleft Sentences